Lạc Long Quân: Nội Bình Đà Temple

-From the past until now, on the occasion of the festival, there have been a group of hands from of Hùng Temple - Phú Thọ to offer incense to the Holy Ancestor and ask for a procession of incense at the first incense altar of the temple.
-Grandmother returned to worship, with the meaning of respectfully welcoming the Holy Ancestor to attend the festival Hùng Temple on the tenth day of the third lunar month.
+From the past until now, on the occasion of the festival, there is always a group of thủ từ of Hùng Temple - Phú Thọ to offer incense to the Holy Ancestor and ask for a procession of incense at the first incense altar of Nội Temple with the meaning of respectfully welcoming the Holy Ancestor to attend the festival Hùng Temple on the tenth day of the third lunar month.

 National relic Nội Temple and National Ancestral Tomb located on sacred land Bình Đà will forever be the place for Lạc Hồng descendants to worship the National Ancestor.

 Religion

 Đạo Mo is an ancient Vietnamese belief that mentions a similar story.

 The Earth God and the Forest God gave birth to a daughter named Shennong.
 Shennong grew up to marry the son of the Water God and the Storm God name the Dragon God.
 Because both families hate each other, they try their best to prevent this marriage.
 The Forest God sent some tree ghosts to harass them, but every tree that came, was cut down by Shennong.
 The Dragon God used that pile of wood to build a big house for the couple.
 The Storm God was very angry, so he blew up his son's house.
 Even so, the Dragon God did not give up, no matter how many times the Storm God blew the house away, the next day the Dragon God continued to build a new house even bigger than before.
 After an incalculable amount of time, finally built a house that the Storm God could not blow it away, knowing that he could not change his child's mind, so the Storm God returned away.
 The Dragon God named this house is the wind, implying that the storm is just a small wind that can never shake this house.

 Not long after, Shen Nong became pregnant and gave birth to a bag of hundreds of eggs, which gave birth to a hundred children.
 The Dragon God took care of his wife and children for a while, then he felt homesick and returned to the sea.
 After that, the Dragon God never came back, and Shennong sadding went to the mountain to look at the sea and wait for her husband forever.
 As for their children, they split up and live everywhere, they call the place where they live is country to remind them of their roots and keep in touch with each other in the hope that one day their father will return.